ub-math/exam_guides/docs/index.md

       <p>
         To access the proctored Zoom meeting and the exam questions you will need the exam PIN.
 You received the PIN in an
-        email from prof. John Ringland (ringland@buffalo.edu) which was sent on February 9.
-A few days before the exam make
+        email from the Math Department Associate Chair, prof. Bernard Badzioch (badzioch@buffalo.edu).
-        sure that you have the PIN.
+        A few days before the exam make sure that you have the PIN.
 If you can’t find it, contact the course instructor.
-For each math course you are taking this
-        semester, you will use the same PIN for all exams.
+        For each math course you are taking this semester, you will use the same PIN for all exams.
       </p>
     </div>
     <br />